top of page

 FAQ

-All variable text, barcode data, variable graphic names, anything that will be needed to create the variable data on the final printed piece needs to be supplied in a data base or mailing list spreadsheet.
+• All variable text, barcode data, variable graphic names, and anything else needed to create the variable data on the final printed piece needs to be supplied in a database or mailing list spreadsheet.
 Use the first row of the data file to title the columns/fields.
-Every data base column represents a different variable field used in the layout.
+Every database column represents a different variable field used in the layout.
 Each row under the header is a record and equates to all the data needed to complete a variable data printed piece.
-If your project pulls data from multiple data files/lists, sort and merge the data together into a single data file.
+If your project pulls data from multiple data files/lists, sort and merge the data into a single data file.
 Delete unused fields.
-Don’t put the entire address in one field nor separate the address completely out where the house number is in one field and the street name is in another.
+Don’t put the entire address in one field nor separate the address where the house number is in one field and the street name is in another.
 Provide your data in upper and lower case letters.
 Be consistent in data entry.
-Proof your data and review it for accuracy, omissions and duplications.
-Save out as an Excel file (.xls or .xlsx), comma separated file (.csv) or tab delimited text file (.txt).
+Proof your data and review it for accuracy, omissions, and duplications.
+Save out as an Excel file (.xls or .xlsx), comma-separated file (.csv), or tab-delimited text file (.txt).

 Note; outlined fonts are no longer editable.

-Vector images are made up of a series of shapes and colours (vectors) and are manually created and edited using design software (commonly Adobe Illustrator) and can be enlarged to any size.
-Raster based images are commonly created by photography and cannot be enlarged much further than their original size without impacting negatively on their final resolution.
+• Vector images are made up of a series of shapes and colors (vectors) are manually created and edited using design software (commonly Adobe Illustrator) and can be enlarged to any size.
+Raster-based images are commonly created by photography and cannot be enlarged much further than their original size without impacting negatively their final resolution.

-If you're designing something that is going to be held in someone's hand (like a brochure or flyer) then the correct DPI is 300dpi.
-If you need to you can probably get away with 250dpi.
-A poster needs a minimum resolution of about 100dpi if viewed at 6ft (2m).
+If you're designing something that is going to be held in someone's hand (like a brochure or flyer) then the correct DPI is 300 dpi.
+If you need to you can probably get away with 250 dpi.
+A poster needs a minimum resolution of about 100 dpi if viewed at 6ft (2m).
 Printing a photo on your inkjet printer?
 Use 300dpi.
-Viewed at 30ft (10m) a billboard needs a minimum resolution of about 20dpi.
-Did you know that the average size of a billboard is 14 feet in height by 48 feet in length and that the resolutions of a billboard print ranges between 2 to 20 dots per inch (DPI)?
-Consider drawing a one-inch by one inch square on a piece of paper.
+Viewed at 30ft (10m) a billboard needs a minimum resolution of about 20 dpi.
+Did you know that the average size of a billboard is 14 feet in height by 48 feet in length and that the resolutions of a billboard print range between 2 to 20 dots per inch (DPI)?
+Consider drawing a one-inch by one-inch square on a piece of paper.
 Now draw two circles side by side in that one-inch square and fill them in so that they are solid black.
 What you are looking at is a resolution of 2 dots per inch.
-If you were to fill a piece of paper with however many one inch squares (including the filled circles) that will fit and place it on a wall, then stand back 20 feet.
+If you were to fill a piece of paper with however many one-inch squares (including the filled circles) that will fit and place it on a wall, then stand back 20 feet.
 Suddenly the paper starts to turn darker and the further you move back the darker the paper becomes until it appears solid black.
 This is the same effect that you see on a billboard.

 You can have a resolution that is too low, but you rarely have issues with an image where it's a little too high, lean towards a higher resolution where possible.